 By solo travel I don’t mean joining an organised group trip by yourself, but actually travelling alone, independently with no fixed plan or support in a foreign country.
 Although I really enjoy the freedom it brings, it is also a mental struggle on many different levels and takes some getting used to.
 The main advice from me would be to gradually immerse yourself into it and learn not to expect too much from yourself, because everyone’s experience is different.

 Since I tried to be as honest as possible, these posts ended up being a whole series in the form of frequently asked questions about solo travel.
 Hopefully they’ll give you an impression of what solo travel is really like and help you decide if that’s something you’d like to try, without the usual exaggerated propaganda.
-So, get your reading glasses on and let’s go (next part coming soon, subscribe so you don’t miss it):
+So, get your reading glasses on and let’s go:

 Buy me coffee and support my blog

 Everyone knows engineers and bloggers are fuelled by coffee.
 Since I'm both, I need double the amount!
 Also, I don't use ads, so I'm super grateful for your support.
 Thank you!